 - 5 ounces Emmi USA’s Kaltbach Le Gruyére AOP, shaved (see notes)

-- In a large skillet, heat the olive oil over medium heat until shimmery.
-Add the almonds and cook, swirling the pan, until they turn golden brown and fragrant, approximately 2-3 minutes.
+- In a large nonstick skillet, heat the olive oil over medium heat.
+Add the almonds and cook, swirling the pan, until golden and fragrant, 2-3 minutes.

-- Add the zucchini to the pan, tossing to coat with the oil and almonds.
-Cook for approximately 1 minute, stirring frequently, until the zucchini is just warmed through and crisp-tender.
+- Add the zucchini, tossing to coat with the olive oil and almonds.
+Cook for 60 seconds, stirring, until the zucchini is just barely warmed through and crisp-tender.

-- Transfer the ingredients to a large bowl and toss with 3 tablespoons lemon juice, parsley, salt and pepper.
-Taste; add more lemon juice, salt and pepper if desired.
+- Transfer the ingredients to a large bowl and toss with 3 tablespoons lemon juice along with the parsley, salt and pepper.
+Taste for seasoning; add additional lemon juice, salt and pepper if needed.

-- Divide on to 4 serving plates and top generously with shaved gruyere.
+- Divide onto salad plates and top with plenty of cheese.
 Serve immediately.